 St. John’s Wort can interfere with the effectiveness of oral contraceptives, says Musgrave.
 Other herbs, including Vitex, Black cohosh and Red clover may help manage symptoms related to menstruation and menopause, for example, because they can influence levels of female hormones like estrogen, according to a 2017 review of effective herbal medicines.
 For that same reason, they should generally be avoided by women using hormonal birth control methods because the herbs may make them less effective.

 “The FDA urges pregnant women not to take any herbal products without talking to their health care provider first,” says Chillemi, and they should also seek guidance from an experienced herbalist or other professional familiar with herbal medicine.
 “Herbs may contain substances that can cause miscarriage, premature birth, uterine contractions or injury to the fetus,” she says.

 Herbs that influence hormones may also be helpful in managing problems related to menopause.
 “Black cohosh, red clover, chaste-tree berry, dong quai, evening primrose, ginkgo, ginseng and licorice are among the most popular herbs for women experiencing problems with menopause,” says Chillemi.
 But again, because of these effects, they could also interfere with hormone therapy.
 “Some of these herbs have powerful hormone-like effects, and women should not assume they are harmless,” she says.
-Make sure to alert your doctor if you are taking herbal supplements and you are discussing adding hormone therapy.

 The National Center for Complementary and Integrative Health offers a comprehensive resource of safety information and other data on various supplements.
 “Always tell your medical practitioner of your herbal medicine use to ensure you are not taking them with drugs that could potentially interact, and so that side effects can be monitored,” he adds.